 Dust and stains on crystal surfaces can cause scattering/loss of light and can even react with light to damage optical surfaces at a high incident laser power.

-You can inspect the crystal surface for dust and stains by holding it near a bright visible-light source.
-Viewing at different angles helps to see scattering from dust and stains.
-The crystal surface has to be cleaned if dust and stains are found.
+Inspect the crystal surface for dust and stains by holding it near a bright visible-light source.
+Viewing at different angles can help see scattering from dust and stains.
+The crystal surface has to be cleaned as described below if dust and stains are found.

 1. Blowing off the crystal surface

-A canister of compressed N2/clean air or a blower bulb (http://www.adorama.com/GTRABS.html ) should be first used to blow off dust and other loose contaminants.
+Use a canister of compressed N2/clean air or a blower bulb (e.g., http://www.adorama.com/GTRABS.html ) to blow off dust and other loose contaminants first.
 If a dry nitrogen line is available in the lab, an air gun can also be used to blow away dust particles.
 Blow off the surface gently.
-Do not blow off the crystal itself from your hand !
+Do not blow off the crystal itself from your hand!

 2. Drop and Drag Method